pheara/pheara.github.io/content/post/critical_algo_studies_-_methods.md

 To understand an algorithm, it often helps to know where it came from and for whom it was built.
 For this studying the people and businesses who created it and the people who use it can be useful.
 For this, there’s a variety of methods commonly used in social sciences.
 Usually they’re divided into qualitative (e.g. interviews) and quantitative (e.g. questionnaires) ones.

 Qualitative methods also include ethnographic field studies – an example would be observing coding teams at work.
 This can allow to understand the culture and assumptions that the algorithm came from.
-“How to Study Algorithms”&nbsp;<sup>[ref:HtS](#ref:HtS)</sup> mentions that it can be hard to gain access to the teams for this, though.
+“How to Study Algorithms”&nbsp;[ref:HtS] mentions that it can be hard to gain access to the teams for this, though.
 In the same article John Danaher points out, that you can also widen the focus and study “the full set of legal, economic, institutional, technological, bureaucratic, political (etc) forces” that might influence the algorithm’s development.

 On the quantitative side of things, you can give people questionnaires.
-The authors of “Auditing Algorithms”&nbsp;<sup>[ref:AAg](#ref:AAg)</sup> point out a problem of questionnaires: There is a difference between what people do and what they perceived, remember and report.
+The authors of “Auditing Algorithms”&nbsp;[ref:AAg] point out a problem of questionnaires: There is a difference between what people do and what they perceived, remember and report.
 To avoid this problem, you can ask them to allow you to collect data automatically (e.g. via a browser plugin or a tracking script).

 ## Reading the Source

-This method can be used if the sources are available – either because they have been open-sourced or because you’re one of the trusted auditors&nbsp;<sup>[ref:Opc](#ref:Opc)</sup> mentioned above.
+This method can be used if the sources are available – either because they have been open-sourced or because you’re one of the trusted auditors&nbsp;[ref:Opc] mentioned above.
 Reading them and their documentation can help with understanding what the algorithm is doing.
 You can gather additional data by looking at the changes the code underwent over-time or by comparing implementations in different languages and frameworks.

 There’s two problems you’ll probably run into: